Tuna Noodle Casserole Recipe

 - Remove from heat and stir in drained pimentos, peas and egg noodles.
 Fold together until well combined.

 - Season with salt and pepper.
-Transfer to a 3-quart casserole dish.
+Transfer to a 3-quart casserole dish or cast-iron skillet.
+If using, sprinkle on grated parmesan or shredded cheddar cheese.

-- Melt remaining 2 tablespoons butter and stir in ½ cup breadcrumbs.
+- Melt remaining 2 tablespoons butter and stir in breadcrumbs.
 Sprinkle topping evenly over the casserole.

 - Bake for 25 to 30 minutes until topping is crispy and casserole is bubbly.